LoqmanSamani/mapk-pathway/README.md

 new approach, which utilizes the "petab" and "pypesto" tools.
 We have developed Python code to replicate the study's findings using this modern framework.

+• file_collection: a collection of different datasets for both stimuli(NGF and EGF), each with all necessary files (.tsv & .yaml) that can be used to estimate unknown parameters with the pypesto package.   can you improve this text